 If all else fails, I’ve found it helpful to check out the websites for the individual China airlines.
 Nowadays they all have an English version of their site and although it may not always look pretty, at least it can give you an idea of what they’re charging for flights.

 In addition, there are times when you can actually find your flight on one of the above sites and then check to see if it is cheaper on the specific airline website.
-You never know!

 Below are links to the English-version websites for the most popular Chinese airlines: